Corbin Carroll Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The Blue Jays have a 3.85 team ERA that ranks ninth among all league pitching staffs.
+- The Blue Jays have the eighth-ranked team ERA among all MLB pitching staffs (3.83).

-- Blue Jays pitchers combine to give up 117 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to give up 118 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

 © 2023 Data Skrive.
 All rights reserved.